Lawrence B. Hagel: Legal education and career

 In 1976, Judge Hagel graduated from the University of the Pacific McGeorge School of Law with a Juris Doctor degree.
 In 1983, he earned a Master of Laws degree in labor law, graduating with highest honors from The National Law Center at George Washington University Law School.

 Prior to his appointment to the U.S. Court of Appeals for Veterans Claims, Judge Hagel was General Counsel to the Paralyzed Veterans of America.
 During his time with the Paralyzed Veterans of America, Judge Hagel was instrumental in advocating on behalf of military veterans with spinal cord injuries and diseases.

 During the 14 years prior to his appointment to the U.S. Court of Appeals for Veterans Claims, Judge Hagel was committed to promoting legal issues concerning veterans and veterans' benefits.
 In 1995, he served as a member of the Administrative Conference of the United States.
-He served on the Steering Committee for the District of Columbia Bar Administrative Law and Agency Practice Section from 1999 to 2003 and on the United States Court of Appeals for Veterans Claims Rules Advisory Committee from 1992-2003.
-He served on the Executive Board of the Veterans Consortium Pro Bono Program from 1992-2003.
+He served on the Steering Committee for the District of Columbia Bar Administrative Law and Agency Practice Section from 1999 to 2003 and on the United States Court of Appeals for Veterans Claims Rules Advisory Committee from 1992 to 2003.
+He served on the executive board of the Veterans Consortium Pro Bono Program from 1992 to 2003.
 Judge Hagel served as Chair of the Veterans Law Committee Section of the Federal Bar Association from 1994 to 1995.